-Find an explicit expression for the Poncelet mapping $U_B$.
-We introduce the standard rational parameterization of an arbitrary conic \cite{Berger} that can be found even if the conic is reducible.
-Assume that the conic $A$ is described by the coordinates $\xi_0, \xi_1,\xi_2$ of a two-dimensional projective plane, that is \be\sum _{i,j=0}^{2} \widetilde A^{ij}\xi_i\xi_j=0 \lab{A^} \ee and, as it is well-known, the conic is irreducible iff the matrix $\widetilde A$ is nondegenerate.
-Note that we will describe vectors (contravariant tensors) by lower indexes and covectors (covariant tensors) by upper indexes because we often use indexes for exponents of degree.
+Let us find an explicit expression for the Poncelet mapping $U_B$.
+We will introduce the standard rational parameterization of an arbitrary conic \cite{Berger} that can be found even in the case when the conic is reducible.
+Assume that the conic $A$ is described by the coordinates $\xi_0, \xi_1,\xi_2$ of a two-dimensional projective plane, expressed via \be\sum _{i,j=0}^{2} \widetilde A^{ij}\xi_i\xi_j=0 \lab{A^} \ee and, as is well-known, the conic is irreducible, if the matrix $\widetilde A$ is nondegenerate.

+Note that we will use lower indices for vectors (contravariant tensors), and upper indices for low used covectors (covariant tensors), since indices are used often for power exponents.